KhronosGroup/glTF/specification/1.1/README.md

 Joint names of the joints (nodes with a `jointName` property) in this skin.
 The array length is
 * the same as the `count` property of the `inverseBindMatrices` accessor (when defined), and
-* the same as the total quantity of all skeleton nodes from node hierarchy referenced by the skinned mesh instance node's `skeletons` array.
+* the same as the total quantity of all skeleton nodes from node hierarchies referenced by the skinned mesh instance node's `skeletons` array.

 * **Type**: `string[]`
    * Each element in the array must be unique.